mnemnion/ToggleMenus.jl/docs/src/index.md

 Note that `charset=:unicode` is one of the [configurations](@extref `REPL.TerminalMenus.Config`) for `TerminalMenus`.
-Any such keyword arguments are passed through to `TerminalMenus`, except for `ToggleMenu`-specific ones, and `cursor`, which we override.
+Any such keyword arguments are passed through to `TerminalMenus`, except for `ToggleMenu`-specific ones.
 Custom configurations are always passed to the `ToggleMenuMaker`, not to the menu itself.

 You may notice that all of the options are in the initial setting, this is the default